Learn Using a Gyroscope/Accelerometer module over i2C with RNBO on the RPi

 $ python RNBO_MPU6050.py

 You should see the sensor values on the screen.
-The patcher needs a MIDI note to trigger a sound, you can use the Raspberry Pi Debug Interface to trigger a MIDI note from your browser if you don't have a MIDI controller connected.
+The patcher needs a MIDI note to trigger a sound, you can use the Raspberry Pi Web Interface to trigger a MIDI note from your browser if you don't have a MIDI controller connected.
 Don't forget to adjust the gain in the parameter menu first!

 Materials in this article